ritajyx/ritajyx/README.md

 (she/her)

-An freshman student at UBC!
+I'm Rita, a freshman student at UBC!
 Currently reading lots about leadership and philosophy :)

 🔭 I’m currently working on: planning external events & personal projects